Understanding your German train ticket

 Your German train ticket

-Tickets from Deutsche Bahn are issued by the rail operator with the key information printed in German.
-Each number corresponds to a note below, which contains helpful information to help you understand your ticket.
+Tickets from Deutsche Bahn, the German rail operator, contain key information in German.
+Each number corresponds to a note, which contains helpful information to help you understand your ticket.

 Your German train ticket translated

 Here’s the same DB ticket translated into English.

 - Please print your ticket on plain A4 paper.